awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

 1. Port the Amazon FreeRTOS libraries to your device\.
 **Note**
-Currently, ports of the Amazon FreeRTOS OTA and BLE libraries are not required for qualification\.
+Currently, ports of the Amazon FreeRTOS OTA and Bluetooth Low Energy libraries are not required for qualification\.
 If your device does not support Wi\-Fi, you can use an ethernet connection to connect to the AWS Cloud instead\.
 A port of the Amazon FreeRTOS Wi\-Fi library is not necessarily required\.

    For instructions on porting Amazon FreeRTOS to your device, see the [Amazon FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.